RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 ## Anaconda and virtual environments

 We strongly recommend to use the [Anaconda](https://www.anaconda.com/products/distribution) framework for your Python installation and other tools.
-It can be installed from here [Anaconda](https://www.anaconda.com/products/distribution).
+It can be installed from here: [Anaconda](https://www.anaconda.com/products/distribution).

 When you have installed Anaconda, you can start by creating a **virtual environment**.
-A virtual environment is a practical way to keep a specific Python interpreter, installed libraries and scrips isolated.
+A virtual environment is a practical way of keeping a specific Python interpreter, installed libraries and scrips isolated.
 So if you have several projects that each requires different libraries, they can be kept separate.

 ### Creating and activating a conda environment
 Start an **Anaconda prompt** and do: